cgkineo/adapt-close/README.md

 An extension to add a close button and/or prompts.

 As of v2.1.0 this extension will now call `LMSFinish` on close if the [Spoor extension](https://github.com/adaptlearning/adapt-contrib-spoor) is installed, enabled and connected to an LMS.
 This can be used as a workaround for those Learning Management Systems that are affected by the [disallow sync XHR in page dismissal](https://www.chromestatus.com/feature/4664843055398912) change to Chromium-based browsers (such as Chrome, Edge and Opera) and which have yet to be updated to avoid being affected by this change.
+Note that this will only work if the close button functionality is enabled and the learner uses the close button to close the course.
+It will **not** have any impact if the learner closes the browser window/tab directly.

 ## Installation
 * Add the [example JSON](example.json) to `course.json`.